jasonrbriggs/stomp.py/README.md

 README
 ======

-This distribution contains the "stomp.py" client library for connecting Python to a message broker via the STOMP protocol.
+This distribution contains the "stomp.py" client library for connecting Python to a message broker (such as ActiveMQ, Apollo, or RabbitMQ) via the STOMP protocol.
+It can also be run as a standalone, command-line client for testing.

 This file has two sections: